 The land that is now occupied by the municipality of Marsella initially was occupied by the native Quimbayas.
 Many years later and as a result of themigration of the Antioquia (because their lands were exhausted by mining and its people fed up with unemploymen) our lands were colonized by those adventurers who made their way along trails from the newer towns of Antioquia.

 Don Pedro and his family were the first in reach and after, thanks to their invitation, other “paisas” motivated by the promise of a land rich and fertile, were moved to Marsella’s lands.
 La economía de nuestro municipio es fundamentalmente agropecuaria.
 Las tierras marsellesas fueron creadas a partir de cenizas volcánicas, lo cual las hace extremadamente fértiles y aptas para casi cualquier cultivo aunque en la actualidad predomina el café, plátano, aguacate, cítricos y flores y follajes.
 En menos medida se practica la ganadería sobre todo bovina.

-Our municipality‘s economy is primarily agricultural.
-Marsella’s lands were born starting from ash volcanic, which makes extremely fertile and suitable to grow almost any product although currently dominates the coffee, banana, avocado, citrus, flowers and foliage.
+Our municipaly’s economy is primarily agricultural.
+Marsella’s lands were born starting from ash volcanic, with makes extremely fertile and suitable to grow almost any product although currently dominates the coffee, banana, avocado, citrus, flowers and foliage.

-In 2010 the Society of Public Improvements, returning to our vocation, managed to impose the project of converting the curves effect in the highway Marsealla – Pereira, an opportunity for contemplation, enjoyment, the cultural and economic development of an entire region of the municipality applying the Slow Town philosophy.
+- In 2010 the Society of Public Improvements, returning to our vocation, managed to impose the project of converting the curves effect in the highway Marsella – Pereira, an opportunity for contemplation, enjoyment, the cultural and economic development of an entire region of the municipality applying the Slow Town philosophy.